MostafaAI10/Correspa-AI/correspa-ai/README.md

 ## How It Works

-1. **Load inbox** — the workflow fetches unanswered emails from Gmail via the Gmail API.
+1. **Load inbox**: the workflow fetches unanswered emails from Gmail via the Gmail API.
-2. **Categorize** — an LLM agent classifies the email as a product inquiry, complaint/feedback, or unrelated.
+2. **Categorize**: an LLM agent classifies the email as a product inquiry, complaint/feedback, or unrelated.
 3. **Route**
    - *Product inquiry* → the system builds RAG queries, retrieves supporting context from the vector store, and passes it to the writer agent.
    - *Complaint / feedback* → the writer agent drafts a reply directly.
    - *Unrelated* → the email is skipped.
-4. **Draft** — the writer agent composes a response using the email content (and any retrieved context).
+4. **Draft**: the writer agent composes a response using the email content (and any retrieved context).
-5. **Proofread** — a reviewer agent checks the draft; if it doesn't pass, it's sent back to the writer for revision (bounded by a retry limit).
+5. **Proofread**: a reviewer agent checks the draft; if it doesn't pass, it's sent back to the writer for revision (bounded by a retry limit).
-6. **Queue for send** — once approved, the reply is saved as a Gmail draft, and the workflow moves on to the next email in the inbox.
+6. **Queue for send**: once approved, the reply is saved as a Gmail draft, and the workflow moves on to the next email in the inbox.

 This loop repeats until the inbox has no more unanswered emails to process.